Search This Blog

 • I do not do homophobia or sexism.

 • I don’t pay for sex.
-I have but it was over very quickly and in retrospect not worth it.
+I have, but it was over quickly and, in retrospect, not worth it.

-• The understanding is that there will be mutual respect, and that nothing lasts forever.
+• The understanding is that there will be mutual respect, and nothing lasts forever.

-So no thanks Rigid Roshi, I will not be coming around.
-I don’t even know you and you dropped a load of garbage on me.
+So, no thanks, Rigid Roshi, I will not be coming around.
+I don’t even know you, and you dropped a load of garbage on me.
 How can I expect to be treated as a unique human?
 You do not know something I don’t.
-And if you are in the business of offering some service to humankind for the benefit of others and a taste of freedom, I can recommend a few practitioners with a little more savoir faire who can coach you in some interpersonal skills.
+I assume that you are in the business of offering some service to humankind for the benefit of others and a taste of freedom.
+In that case, I can recommend a few practitioners with a little more savoir-faire who can coach you in some interpersonal skills.

 Thursday, August 22, 2019